Mizra: History

 Kibbutz Mizra was established during Hanukkah in 1923 by the first immigrants of the Third Aliyah.
-It was founded on the lands of the Palestinian Arab village of Rub al-Nasra, which were purchased from the Sursock family, a major absentee landowner of Lebanese origin.
+It was founded on land near the Arab village of Rub al-Nasra, which was purchased from the Sursock family, a major absentee landowner of Lebanese origin.
 The inhabitants, approximately 50 families, were tenants and became dispossessed.
 The village was one of at least 20 Palestinian Arab villages that disappeared in the early 20th century due to Jewish land purchases and settlement in the Jezreel Valley (Marj ibn Amer).

 The following year the founders of the kibbutz were joined by a group which had formed in Haifa, and in the 1930s were joined by Galician Hashomer Hatzair members from Aliyah Bet.
 During the Mandate era, Mizra hosted the Palmach headquarters, until it was discovered by the British authorities in Operation Agatha of 1946.
 The kibbutz also has a museum portraying the history of the Yishuv.

 The name Mizra can be found on maps from the Middle Ages, though its exact origin is unknown.
 There is one theory that it is derived from nearby Nahal Mizra, though some believe that is connected to Hovat Mizra, an ancient farm in the area.